GlorimarCastro/grac/README.md

   - Count
   - Standard Deviation

-## Machine Learning
+## Machine Learning Section
-For now tha machine learning clisifier avilable are supervised clissifier:
+For now, the machine learning classifiers available are supervised classifiers:
   - [Decision Tree]
   - [Support Vector Machine]
   - [Gaussian Naive Bayes]

-Also GRAC allows you to calculate the best classifier for your data, base on accuracy, and do [cross-validarion]
+Also, GRAC allows you to calculate the best classifier for your data, bases on accuracy, and does a [cross-validation]

 ### Version
 1.0